 Why do people with black skin need to be careful with hyperpigmentation treatment?

-People with darker skin tones need to use extra caution when using products to treat post-acne dark spots and hyperpigmentation.
+People with darker skin tones need extra caution when using products to treat post-acne dark spots and hyperpigmentation.
 Using the wrong ingredients—or even the right ingredients in the wrong concentrations—can cause skin irritation, further skin discoloration, excess skin lightening, and other side effects.
 However, several "gold-standard" ingredients are proven to help treat hyperpigmentation in dark skin safely and effectively when used properly.

 The best ingredients for treating hyperpigmentation in black skin